Biography of J. M. Hottel

 There is no biography of Major Hottel in the National Archives service records.
 Below is my biography of the man

 Jarred M. Hottel (frequently "Hottle") was born in about 1828.
 All Confederate records show him as being 32 years old in 1861 and from Texas.
-The 1860 census shows a J. Hottle, 35 years old with wife and one child living in Lynchburg, Tex., 20 miles east of Houston, on the line of the Texas & New Orleans RR.
+The 1859 Cherokee County (120 miles due east of Waco) tax records show Hottel the owner of one horse, no land and no slaves.
+The 1860 census shows a J. Hottle, 35 years old with wife and one 10-year old son living in Lynchburg, Tex., 20 miles east of Houston, on the line of the Texas & New Orleans RR.
 His occupation is Engineer and all his family was born in Virginia.
 The name is added at the bottom of the last page for the Lynchburg Post Office and is short of any but the most basic information (as though it was added later, without talking to the family involved).
 Since all these "facts" are in general agreement with the known information, I believe this to be the future Major.

 Hottel joined Terry's Texas Rangers as a Sergeant, in Houston (having traveled 35 miles to get there) in September1861.
 His unit became Company K of the 8th Texas Cavalry Regiment.
 The regiment was assigned to Bowling Green, Ky., arriving in early October.